 2 Reasons You’re Hesitant to Talk to Your Kids About Sex (But Shouldn’t Be)

-My guest on the blog is Amy Davison, co-author of Mama Bear Apologetics Guide to Sexuality.* (Check out our online book study!)
-She's going to clear up two obstacles that keep parents from teaching their kids a biblical worldview of sexuality.
+My guest on the blog is Amy Davison, co-author of Mama Bear Apologetics Guide to Sexuality.* She’s going to clear up two obstacles that keep parents from teaching their kids a biblical worldview of sexuality.

 Discipleship is not a word you hear that often outside of the occasional sermon series on the Apostles.
 In fact, I’m willing to bet an overpriced latte that you’ve never heard your church use it to refer to how we should shepherd our children’s understanding of biblical sexuality.
 But parents, there is no better way!
 There’s just a slight problem: the word discipleship is nowhere to be found in the Bible.
 No really, flip to the index and check, I’ll wait...
 See what I mean?